-nancing, federal incentives, sustainable energy funds, public benefit charges ronmental Control (DNREC), the Dela- and monies available from philannonprofit, tax-exempt 501 (c)(3) entity are used to engage local contractors bonds do not add to the State's burfunded from sustainable energy financ- and equipment providers.
-This ensures den.
-The Delaware SEU also serves as ing.
-The Delaware SEU completed its that the SEU maximizes the participa- the administrator of 65 % of the State's inaugural tax-exempt bond issue on tion of the community and its busi- share of the Regional Greenhouse Gas Initiative (RGGI) auction proceeds.
+The SEU can combine third party financing, federal incentives, sustainable energy funds, public benefit charges and monies available from philanthropic sources.

+In Delaware, the SEU has the authority to issue tax exempt bonds to contribute additional financing: the SEU's bonds do not add to the State's burden.
+The Delaware SEU also serves as the administrator of 65 % of the State's share of the Regional Greenhouse Gas Initiative (RGGI) auction proceeds.
 Thus, the SEU can draw on a variety of funding sources to secure sufficient capital to invest in sustainable energy infrastructure and projects that lower energy use.
 Importantly, its funds are not dependent on taxes and exist independent from the State.